rosamarielafierro/outdoorsegmentation/README.md

 ### Experiment 3: Change optimizer

-After running different configurations, we chose the one to perform the rest of the experiments: transposed convolutions UNet.
-This gave us the better validation results (by a small margin though) than the upsampling version.
-Then, before introducing the ML techniques, we decided to change the optimizer for SGD to see how it performed.
+For our next experiment and before introducing machine learning techniques, we decided to change the optimizer to SGD to see how it performed.
+Comparing validation results we would keep Adam optimizer

 ![Loss graph](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/lossfigures/sgdtransloss.png)

 ### Experiment 4: Data Augmentation

-From the beginning of the project we wanted to implement this classic ML technique to boost the model prediction.
+After stablishing the UNet version and optimizer that gave us better results, we could start experimenting other ML techniques to boost the model prediction.
 In spite of this technique be often used to reduce overfitting, we have not suffered such, but we wanted to test our net and see how the affected accuracy in validation and test.
 The transformations done to the images comprehend random horizontal flips and modifications to brightness, contrast, saturation and hue.
+Training the network with this technique makes it generalize better on new samples but it gave no better results.
+As a matter of fact, the test results, where we was expecting a change, suffered a decrease in both metrics.

 ![Loss graph](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/lossfigures/adamtransdaloss.png)

 ### Experiment 5: Inverted Weight